Introduction

 mask_base | Optional | text | The masked image of the previously erased parts. |

-mask_brush | Required | binary | The mask image for the Remove Object API should include a binary representation of the unwanted object's outline, delineating the area to be removed and inpainted. |
+mask_brush | Optional | binary | The mask image for the Remove Object API should include a binary representation of the unwanted object's outline, delineating the area to be removed and inpainted. |

 remove_text | Optional | text | If set to 'true', enables the text removal feature for improved results when removing purely textual watermarks.
 Note that this may remove all text from your image. |